 Personal qualities that demonstrate intellectual depth, high ideals and diligence also are considered, as are economic, societal or educational obstacles that have been successfully overcome.
 Diversity in background and experience among the members of each entering class is a continuing objective.
 Having a diverse student body allows us to encourage and foster the exchange of different ideas.
 In addition, a candidate's prior relations with the DePaul University community and her or his potential for furthering DePaul's institutional goals are considered.

 Last year, approximately 2,000 candidates applied for 200 seats in the full-time day program and 40 seats in the part-time evening program.
 Because applications are reviewed on a rolling basis, early application is highly recommended, especially for those who desire merit scholarship and financial aid consideration.
 For first-year applicants with no previous law school credit, admission is granted only for the fall semester.
-For first-year applicants should ensure that their application and all necessary documents are on file in the Office of Admissions prior to the suggested extended application deadline of April 1.
+First-year applicants should ensure that their application and all necessary documents are on file in the Office of Admissions prior to the suggested extended application deadline of April 1.
 However, we continue to accept applications after this date.

 Prospective applicants who have received their baccalaureate degrees from accredited institutions or who have received degrees prior to July of the year for which admission is sought are eligible to apply.
 In no event will anyone who has yet to receive a baccalaureate degree be permitted to enroll in the College of Law.
 No specific fields of study are prescribed at the baccalaureate level.

 DePaul University has a nondiscriminatory admission policy; it does not discriminate on the basis of race, color, national origin, religion, sex, sexual orientation, age or disability.